priyatam/mala/README.md

 ## Documentation

-A guide with installation, workflows, and best practices is under [doc](/doc).
+A guide with  workflows and best practices is under [doc](/doc).

 ## Leiningen Template

-A minimal lein-template, based on this reference app, is under `lein`.
+A lein-template based on this reference app is under `lein`.
 Significant changes in the project structure and dependencies will be updated both in the reference app and leiningen template.

+For a production-ready Ring server template for building micro-services, see [ring-micro](https://github.com/priyatam/ring-micro).

 ## Credits